Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 Depending on the severity of the injury, this can result in either a sprain or a fracture.
 A wrist fracture or sprain may result from reaching out to catch a fall.

 A fracture is a crack or a break in a bone, a hairline fracture from stress, or a broken bone in which the bone is out of place.
-According to the American Academy of Orthopaedic Surgeons, fractures require immobilization to allow the bone to heal in the correct position.
+According to the American Academy of Orthopedic Surgeons, fractures require immobilization to allow the bone to heal in the correct position.

 Why do these injuries feel so similar?
 Because in each of these injuries, there is pain in the nerves, swelling, and bruising, all of which are a result of inflammation in the body.